BoneVet Orthopaedics Logo Veterinary Orthopaedic & Neurosurgical Service

 • Grade 5: Paraplegia/tetraplegia with absent deep pain.
 The worst prognostic category.

-While plain orthogonal radiographs are useful for identifying gross fractures, luxations, or discospondylitis, they cannot reliably diagnose spinal cord compression or parenchymal damage.
+While plain radiographs are useful for identifying gross fractures, luxations, or discospondylitis, they cannot reliably diagnose spinal cord compression or parenchymal damage.
 High-field MRI is the gold standard.
-MRI differentiates between surgical/compressive lesions (extruded nucleus pulposus) and non-surgical/concussive lesions (FCE, ANNPE), while also evaluating the cord for intramedullary T2W hyperintensity, which can be an early indicator of myelomalacia.
+It differentiates between surgical/compressive lesions and non-surgical/concussive lesions, while also evaluating for intramedullary T2W hyperintensity, an indicator of potential myelomalacia.
+CT-myelography or X-ray myelography remain alternatives to visualize the site of compression.

 Medical Management: Indicated for Grades 1 and 2, or strictly non-compressive concussive injuries (FCE/ANNPE).
 The cornerstone is strict cage confinement for 4-6 weeks to allow the annulus fibrosus to scar.
-Analgesia should be multimodal (e.g., NSAIDs or Gabapentin, plus opioids).
-As noted, glucocorticoids are contraindicated.
+Analgesia should be multimodal (NSAIDs/Gabapentin + Opioids).

-Surgical Decompression: Indicated for compressive lesions in patients who are Grade 3, 4, or 5, or those failing medical management.
-Techniques include hemilaminectomy (thoracolumbar) and ventral slot (cervical).
-For Grade 5 dogs, time to surgery is critical; decompression ideally should occur within 12–24 hours of the loss of deep pain to maximize the chance of recovery.
+Surgical Decompression: Indicated for compressive lesions in Grade 3, 4, or 5 patients, or those failing medical management.
+For Grade 5 dogs, decompression ideally should occur within 12–24 hours of deep pain loss to maximize recovery chances.

 References & Clinical Citations